Neotys-Labs/NewRelic/README.md

 This Advanced Action allows you to integrate [NeoLoad](https://www.neotys.com/neoload/overview) with [New Relic](https://newrelic.com/) in order to correlate data from one tool to another.

 It has 3 capabilities:
-* **New Relic -> NeoLoad**: Retrieve metrics of the SUT from New Relic and inject them in NeoLoad Controller through the [Data Exchange API](https://www.neotys.com/documents/doc/neoload/latest/en/html/#7676.htm).
+* **New Relic -> NeoLoad**: Retrieves metrics of the SUT from New Relic and injects them in NeoLoad Controller through the [Data Exchange API](https://www.neotys.com/documents/doc/neoload/latest/en/html/#7676.htm).
 This allows the correlation of load performance and APM results from the NeoLoad's [Dashboards](https://www.neotys.com/documents/doc/neoload/latest/en/html/#1440.htm).
-* **NeoLoad Web -> New Relic Plugins**: Retrieve the NeoLoad [Main Statistics](https://www.neotys.com/documents/doc/nlweb/latest/en/html/#22968.htm) from NeoLoad Web (Indicators of the Test overview) and inject them to the New Relic [Plugins API](https://docs.newrelic.com/docs/plugins/plugin-developer-resources/developer-reference/work-directly-plugin-api).
+* **NeoLoad Web -> New Relic Plugins**: Retrieves the NeoLoad [Main Statistics](https://www.neotys.com/documents/doc/nlweb/latest/en/html/#22968.htm) from NeoLoad Web (Indicators of the Test overview) and injects them to the New Relic [Plugins API](https://docs.newrelic.com/docs/plugins/plugin-developer-resources/developer-reference/work-directly-plugin-api).
 This allows the correlation of load performance and APM results from New Relic [Plugins](https://newrelic.com/plugins).
-* **NeoLoad Web -> New Relic Insights**: Retrieve the [Main Statistics](https://www.neotys.com/documents/doc/nlweb/latest/en/html/#22968.htm) and the [Transaction values](https://www.neotys.com/documents/doc/nlweb/latest/en/html/#26321.htm) from NeoLoad Web and inject them to the New Relic [Insights API](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/insert-custom-events-insights-api).
+* **NeoLoad Web -> New Relic Insights**: Retrieves the [Main Statistics](https://www.neotys.com/documents/doc/nlweb/latest/en/html/#22968.htm) and the [Transaction values](https://www.neotys.com/documents/doc/nlweb/latest/en/html/#26321.htm) from NeoLoad Web and injects them to the New Relic [Insights API](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/insert-custom-events-insights-api).
 This allows the correlation of load performance and APM results from New Relic [Insights](https://newrelic.com/insights).

 | Property | Value |
 | ----------------    | ----------------   |